“Mental health…. is not a destination but a process. It’s about how you drive not where you’re going.”

 - Lifeline and the KidsHelpline are great support telephone services too!

-So whether you are struggling with mental health concerns or know someone who is, today is a great day to put mental health in the spotlight!
+So whether you are experiencing mental health concerns or know someone who is, today is a great day to put mental health in the spotlight!